hansadriaansBDR/bdr-infra-stack/docs/1-manual-emr-deployment/README.md

 In this guide you will learn:

 * How to use Amazon managed services to build a data lake.
+* How to run and monitor jobs in the data lake.
 * How to remotely access the data lake.
-* How to run and monitor jobs in the data lake.
+* How to run connect to the cluster interactively (Spark Shell/Notebook).

 **We assume you will provision all resources in the EU Ireland data center.
 Shorthand for this is 'eu-west-1'**.